AuctU/GitProjMgr/README.md

 And finally, while in Git it is preferable that you create your desired branch ahead of time, using GitButler you can move changes between virtual branches at any point during development.

-## Why GitButler?
+### Why GitButler?
 Why GitProjMgr

+Managing source code and workflows are completely different, smarter, smoother and have leapfrogged ahead of the way things were done 25 years ago.
+It's a whole different work/social paradigm than than 50 year old Space Age concepts that were taught to managers in Engineering colleges and MBA programs and are still very much exactly the old single-guy-at-his-desktop appraoch driving the way a lot of work is still managed and done today.

+GitButler is rethinking everything between when you write code in your editor of choice and when you push that code to GitHub for review.
+Why are you making 'wip' commits when your source code manager should be just recording everything for you?
+Why are everyone's commit messages pretty much useless?
+Why should something like git blame be the best way to get context on the code your team has written?
+Why can't you seamlessly transition work between computers?
+Why does "asynchronous collaboration" sound like an oxymoron to many people.

-We love Git and the work of [Scott Chacon](https://github.com/schacon), and not just [@schacon](https://github.com/schacon)'s [Pro Git](https://git-scm.com/book/en/v2) book, but Scott's work with languages and immersive training to speak/think as a native.
-We recognize that Git's porcelain user interface hasn't been fundamentally changed for 15 years, but we still believe that the data model architecture is basically sound and *certainly not going away any time soon*.
+The devs at GitButler recognized that Git's porcelain user interface hasn't been fundamentally changed for 15 years, but we still believe that the data model architecture is basically sound and *certainly not going away any time soon*.
 While Git was originally written for Linux kernel devs sending patches to each other over mailing lists, most developers today have different workflows and needs and most people engaged in other creative pursuits and project management chores certainly have *extremely* different and diverse workflows *ON THE SURFACE*.
-But underneath, it still goes back the data model.
+But underneath, it still goes back to the Git DVCS data model.

+Instead of trying to fit the semantics of the Git command line interface into a graphical interface, the devs behind GitButler started with a more social, interactive, branched-coding developer workflow and mapped it back to the Git DVCS data model.

+The devs at GitButler created not only a new kind of Git client, but an entirely new way of thinking about managing the code that devs work on.
+A tool that helps you at every step of the software development process.
+A code concierge, hard at work for you to ensure that you'll never lose a moment of work again.
+That you'll have all the context and support you'll need around every line of code you work on.

+### If the technology is so similar, why GitProjMgr

-Instead of trying to fit the semantics of the Git command line interface into a graphical interface, the devs behind GitButler started with the branched developer workflow and mapped it back to Git.
-Our approach with GitProjMgr is to take this one step further and to make project management workflows AI-assisted, in order to be primarily code-free and to instead allow for social branch coding to be done primarily with natural language prompts.
+Our approach with GitProjMgr is really just to FORK GitButler ... and make a stab at taking this one step teesy further and to make project management workflows AI-assisted, in order to be primarily code-free and to instead allow for social branch coding to be done primarily with natural language prompts.
+GitButler / GitProjMgr are VERY similar applications, at least on the surface and for the most part, under the hood, too.
+So far, GitProjMgr is just a riff, just a fork.

-## Tech

-GitButler / GitProjMgr are very similar applications, at least on the surface and for the most part, under the hood, too.
-GitProjMgr will make choices for even lower latency and to facilitate the incorporation of AI-assisted natural language features for social branch coding and development/publishing of visual knowledgegraphs of conceptual ideas in a data visualization approach inspired by [arXiv labs](https://info.arxiv.org/labs/showcase.html), [SemanticScholar](https://www.semanticscholar.org/paper/Construction-of-the-Literature-Graph-in-Semantic-Ammar-Groeneveld/649def34f8be52c8b66281af98ae884c09aef38b) and [ConnectedPapers](https://www.connectedpapers.com/about).
+We expect that GitProjMgr will have to make choices for even lower latency.
+The reason for that is to facilitate the incorporation of AI-assisted natural language features for social branch coding and development/publishing of visual knowledgegraphs of conceptual ideas in a data visualization approach inspired by [arXiv labs](https://info.arxiv.org/labs/showcase.html), [SemanticScholar](https://www.semanticscholar.org/paper/Construction-of-the-Literature-Graph-in-Semantic-Ammar-Groeneveld/649def34f8be52c8b66281af98ae884c09aef38b) and [ConnectedPapers](https://www.connectedpapers.com/about).

 ### Key Technologies for GitProjMgr

 - **[Frontend](https://www.curated.design/articles/gitbutler)**: [Svelte](https://svelte.dev/), [TypeScript](https://www.typescriptlang.org), [TailwindCSS](https://github.com/tailwindlabs/tailwindcss)
 - **Backend**: [Rust](https://www.rust-lang.org/), [Tauri](https://tauri.app/)
 - **Data Storage**: Git-based distributed repositories